ssharma1991/ssharma1991.github.io/projects/index.md

     - Developed [SnappyXO](http://snappyxo.com/), a laser-cut design-driven robotics platform that enables designing mechanisms, structures, and robots.
     - It has successfully raised $16K+ on [Indiegogo](https://www.indiegogo.com/projects/snappyxo-a-design-driven-robotics-education-kit) for a crowdfunding campaign.
     - Organized workshop "Designing, Prototyping and Programming Robot Motions using MotionGen and SnappyXO" at [IDETC 2018](https://archive.asme.org/events/idetccie2018/program/workshops-tutorials) and "Kinematic Summer School" at [IDETC 2019](https://sites.google.com/stonybrook.edu/2019kiss).
+    - Mentored multiple teams, as part of the Vertically Integrated Projects (VIP) program, for Robotics-driven Engineering Design Exploration.
+Some of the projects were Walking Robots, Self-driving Car, Sumo/Battle Bot, Biomimetic Robots, Drones and Bots with alternative microcontrollers.

     <div class="center">
     <img src="../assets/projects/snappyxo1.gif" style="width:42%;">